strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 ## Migrating `admin`

-For the beta there are quite a lot of changes made to the admin:
+Numerous changes have been made to the admin with the release of beta:

-- If you have not customized anything in `./admin` folder, then you simply delete the `./admin` folder and it's contents.
+- If you have not customized anything in `./admin` folder, then simply delete the `./admin` folder and it's contents.
-- If you have customized any part of the `./admin` folder, then you need to keep only those modified files, locate their new location in the directory structure ([source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin)), and then move it to the new location.
+- If you have customized any part of the `./admin` folder, then keep only those modified files, locate their new location in the directory structure ([source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin)), and then move the files to their new locations.

 Customizing the admin is as simple as creating a file in the `./admin` folder of your app.
 You need to make sure the file you want to customize is at the same location in your `./admin` folder as it is in the `strapi-admin` package.
 For a reference you can look at the [source code](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin).